 Hopefully, you have homeowner’s insurance.
 If so, your insurance company and policy will play a large role in the rebuilding process.
 Your insurance company may send an adjuster to your home to assess the damage and determine the appropriate claim amount.
 Keep as many records as you can during this time, including notes and recorders.
 And don’t agree to a payment that closes the claim until you’re certain you have a full list of all the resulting expenses.

 Public adjusters (if you want)

 A third-party (or “public”) adjusters can offer an alternative assessment, manage the claims process for you, and work on behalf of homeowners rather than insurance companies.
 Public adjusters charge a fee for their service, which may be a percentage of the settlement amount.
-You can ask potential public adjusters for references, and look them up if they’re part of the National Association of Public Insurance Adjusters or National Association of Independent Insurance Adjusters.
+You can ask potential public adjusters for references, and look them up if they’re part of the National Association of Independent Insurance Adjusters.

 Your mortgage lender